JannisRex/TheHungryGames/README.md

 ### todo:
-            * get basic Screens
+            * Store Settings from State with AsyncStorage
-              => [Home: pressButon, see Result, be able to navigate] [Settings: choose zip code, distance, type of food etc.]
+            * Fetch Settings to State with AsyncStorage

-            * implement Settings with rn-elements
+            * Consider Settings when using Button => onPress() => rework ButtonLogic as a Whole

-            * Get Global State (mix Redux + AsyncStorage to achieve)
+            * Take some Dummy Data to test results of Logic (Button + Settings)

-            * Take some Dummy Data and populate Screens
+            * Get Animation for Button
 ---